- Name: Allegany College of Maryland (ACM)

 its academic programs.

-Credit Program Enrollment: Student enrollment for credit courses was 2,057 in fall 2020.
+- Credit Program Enrollment: Student enrollment for credit courses was 2,249 in spring 2021.

-Graduates: The number of graduates was 427 in fiscal year 2020.
+- Graduates: The number of graduates was 557 (earning 636 degrees and certificates) in fiscal year

-Average Class Size: The average class size was 14 in fall 2020.
+- Average Class Size: The average class size was 14 in spring 2021.

 women’s cross country, soccer, softball, and volleyball.